 To diagnose an infection with the parasite Trichomonas vaginalis, which causes the sexually transmitted disease trichomoniasis

-When a woman has symptoms of infection, such as a foul-smelling vaginal discharge, genital itching, and/or pain during urination, or when a man has genital itching or irritation, burning after urination or ejaculation, and/or a discharge from the urethra
+When a woman has symptoms of infection, such as a foul-smelling vaginal discharge, genital itching, and/or pain during urination, or when a man has genital itching or irritation, burning after urination or ejaculation, and/or a discharge from the penis

-A positive test indicates an active infection with T. vaginalis that requires treatment with a course of prescription medication.
+A positive test indicates an infection with T. vaginalis that requires treatment with a course of prescription medication.
 If someone is infected, their sexual partner(s) should also be tested and treated as well.